My draft story

 That same week the factory foreman came to me and started talking about me being a communist and so on.
 They couldn’t fire me, or all shipping would stop.
 The FBI was doing what they could to harass me.

 Fast forward a couple of years to the Viet-Nam era draft.
+It was about 1965, or 1966.
 I was ordered to go to the medical inspection for the draft.
 Once approved, we would only get a couple of days to settle affairs and then be shipped out to boot camp.

 By this time, I was working at the Cleveland Clinic in the Department of Artificial Organs.
 I had access to many drugs and people to advise me.
 I experimented with some Dexedrine (speed) and found the dose to elevate my blood pressure to unsafe levels for plan A. Since I always have a plan B, I secreted some sugar in the waist band of my shorts.
 I could dose my urine sample to appear diabetic.